 Denial, Resistance, Early recovery, Embracing recovery, Recovery maintenance

-This course includes four online class sections, which will be distributed to you each week.
+The course includes four online class sections, which will be distributed to you each week.
 Each section is broken down into chapters to help make the information easy to digest.
-Each chapter has several lectures containing both video and written information.
+Each chapter has several lectures containing both video and a printable handout.
 You will also receive 2-3 email lessons containing a deeper dive each week.
-The cost for the course is $299.

 Frequently Asked Questions